bmwcarit/Emma/doc/readme-emma.md

 ### Optional Arguments

 * `--dir`
     * User defined path for the top folder holding the `memStats`/output files.
-Per default it uses the same directory as the config files.
+Per default it uses the same directory as the configuration files.
 * `--stats_dir`
   * User defined path inside the folder given in the `--dir` argument.
 This is usefull when batch analysing mapfiles from various development stages.
 Every analysis output gets it's own directory.
 * `--create_categories`